-The global eyewear market reached a value of around US$ 132 Billion in 2020.
-Looking forward, IMARC Group expects the market to reach a value of US$ 196 Billion by 2026, exhibiting a CAGR of around 7% during 2021-2026.
+The global eyewear market size reached US$ 140 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach a value of US$ 209.5 Billion by 2027, exhibiting a CAGR of 6.96% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic.
 These insights are included in the report as a major market contributor.

 Eyewear refers to the products that are worn by individuals for vision correction or for protecting the eyes from various external factors, including light, debris, harmful radiation and severe environmental changes.
 These products, including spectacles, sunglasses and contact lenses, use a vast array of frames and lenses that are usually made from carbon fiber, glass or plastic.
 They are widely recommended by healthcare professionals for improving visual acuity and preventing ultraviolet (UV) rays from damaging the retina and lens of the human eyes.
 Their regular use can also assist in reducing the intensity and frequency of headaches and migraines that are usually triggered by bright sunlight or prolonged exposure to digital screens and gadgets.
 Additionally, these eyewear products are beneficial in reducing the strain caused on the eyes as a result of fatigue.
 Apart from this, they can be used to treat or minimize the chances of developing several visual ailments and eyesight related problems, such as myopia and hypermetropia.